bitburner-official/bitburner-src/src/Documentation/doc/advanced/darkweb.md

 ## Idea scratch space

 - islands in the network? can only be reached with a moving server?
 - tunnels that scripts could go through but not the terminal?

 - man in the middle attack?
   - listen / intercept messages?
   - Will they just fill up a percent bar to gain a char in the password?

 - phishing attack?
   - what will this look like?
   - Failing severs the connection?
   - success chance scales off of cha?

 - simple ciphers or basic password encoding?
   - sha1 with no key & no salt?
   - base64 encoding?
   - found in notes on servers sometimes
   - found in password hints sometimes

 - servers with code injection if you blindly eval() their expression instead of building a parser
   - what will they do? just spam a toast? infinite loop? kill your script? delete your script?

 - api unreliability?
   - small chance for api to crash script, requiring fallbacks or health monitors
   - small chance to sever connection on each failed password check?
     - increases with server difficulty?
 Decreases with cha?

 - enemy scripts?
   - Sometimes player script is overwritten by nothing but an empty script that occasionally logs something ominous
   - Sometimes servers are full because of bloated, idle, non-player scripts

 - build new connections?
 - Hubs or superconnections?
 - treasure chest server?

+- standard network viewer?

 common dog's names vulnerability: rex fido spot rover lassie spike max